 The dilemma, of course, was Hyacinth's faith.
 The emperor and his other servants were pagans, and Trajan was among those Roman rulers who hated and feared Christians.
 When Hyacinth stood aside and did not take part in ceremonies of sacrifice to the pagan idols, other court members were quick to notice.
 They were already jealous that a high position had been given to such a young person, and now they saw their chance to curry favor with the emperor.

 They denounced Hyacinth, and had him brought to trial.
 When he refused to sacrifice to the idols and openly stated his willingness to be sacrificed himself for Christ, the infuriated emperor had him thrown into prison.
 Trajan also ordered that the only nourishment Hyacinth should be given was food that had been sacrificed to idols.
-The emperor assumed, of course, that the boy would give in to his hunger when it became too hard to bear, and would eat the food forbidden to Christians.
+The emperor, not surprisingly, assumed that the boy would give in to his hunger when it became too hard to bear, and would eat the food forbidden to Christians.

-But Hyacinth did not, and would not, touch the food he was given.
-He died after a number of days, not yet having quite reached his teenage years.
+But Hyacinth did not and would not touch the food he was given.
+He died after a number of days, still short of reaching his teenage years.
 It happened in the year 108.

 In the first verses of Romans 14: 9-18 Saint Paul talks about the danger of passing judgment on other people.
 But after asking why anyone would judge a brother, he also writes: "Or you, why do you despise your brother?"
 The "despising" that Paul writes about can be a form of jealousy, an attitude toward someone who is different from us and who might, we fear, have something we do not.
 This was the jealous fear that motivated Joseph's brothers, in Genesis, to sell him into slavery and what they thought would be his death.
 And it led Trajan's courtiers to bring about Hyacinth's martyrdom, though they hoped it would cause him to betray his principles when hunger became extreme.